wpank/polkagent/docs/groups.md

 # Groups (PRD-09)

-Multi-agent groups allow one or more Polkagent agents to coordinate under a shared identity, shared budget, and a common quorum policy.
-The implementation lives in two crates:
+The group domain models how multiple Polkagent agents can coordinate under a shared identity, budget, grant ceiling, and quorum policy.
+It currently provides durable group-definition services and synchronous execution building blocks;
+it does not yet launch durable child runs from a product surface.

+The main implementation lives in two crates:

 | Crate | Purpose |
 |---|---|